Alessio da Cruz

-Alessio Sergio Fernando da Cruz (born 18 January 1997) is a professional footballer who plays as a forward or winger for Belgian club Mechelen.
-Born in the Netherlands, he represented the country on junior international levels, before switching allegiance to Cape Verde for senior level in 2022.
+Alessio Sergio Fernando da Cruz (born 18 January 1997) is a professional footballer who plays as a forward or winger for Brazilian club Athletic.
+Born in the Netherlands, he plays for the Cape Verde national team.

 Club career

 Da Cruz was scouted aged 10 by Ajax at local side BAS in Biddinghuizen and also played in the youth teams of Almere City and FC Twente.
 He made his Eredivisie debut on 15 August 2015 against ADO Den Haag.
 He replaced Bruno Uvini at half-time in a 1–4 home defeat.
 He was sent out on loan to FC Dordrecht in 2016.
 Da Cruz left Twente in July 2017 to join up with Italian side Novara.
 During his time at Novara he went on to put in some impressive displays.
 Altogether Da Cruz was capped for a sum of 19 matches and scored 5 goals during his six months at the club.

 In January 2018, despite mounting interest from English club Arsenal, he signed up with Serie B side Parma for €3 million.

 On 11 January 2019, Da Cruz joined on loan to Italian Serie B side Spezia until 30 June 2019.

 On 1 August 2019, Da Cruz joined Ascoli on loan with an option to buy.

 On 29 January 2020, Da Cruz joined English Championship side Sheffield Wednesday on loan until the end of the season.

 On 3 October 2020, Da Cruz moved to Dutch Eredivisie club Groningen on a one-season loan deal with an option to buy.

 On 3 August 2021, Da Cruz joined Liga MX club Santos Laguna on loan for a season.

 On 10 January 2022, he returned to Italy and joined Vicenza on loan.

 On 12 July 2022, Da Cruz signed with Mechelen in Belgium for two years with an option to extend.

+On 16 January 2024, da Cruz's contract with Feralpisalò was terminated by mutual consent.
+Following his departure, he joined Fortuna Sittard on a multi-year contract.